 Category: “Good”.
 Since You Asked…

 Hardly a day goes by when a new member on a Facebook group asks, “What’s a good WWII ruleset?”
 And so without his giving any more parameters than “good”, some of us will mention a name… often also without any guidance as to why or how we like it.
-Yet, there are usually a number of assumptions that the questioner makes and so do the answerers.
+Yet, there are usually a number of assumptions that the questioner makes and so do those with the answers.
 And those assumptions can make a big difference.

 Incidentally, the photo is of a Command Decision scenario using my friend, Mark’s beautiful 6mm miniatures and terrain.